 - Ice-cream: passing too close to you, a person brushes against you with an ice cream or a sandwich, apologizes, and offers to help you wipe it off.
 After distracting you, they then steal your wallet.

 - Stampede: a person bumps into you “awkwardly”, while his accomplice steals your wallet.

 - Scramble: in a queue or on an escalator, a person tries to quickly move forward, while another steals your wallet you.

 - Flower: a person attaches a “free” a flower to your jacket or shirt, at the same time robbing you of a jewel or other object of value.

-Particularly risky places are: Crowds and crowded places, stations and airports, public transport, queues, historic monuments and sights, markets, shopping centres and pedestrian lights.
+Particularly risky places include: crowds, stations, airports, public transport, queues, historic monuments, markets, shopping centers, and pedestrian lights.

-- Try to work with your neighbours to protect against burglaries.
+- Try to work with your neighbors to protect against burglaries.

 - Watch out for strangers and call the police emergency number (117) if you encounter suspicious people.
 If you witness a robbery alert the police but don’t intervene directly.